 5) CPQ-Enhanced Geographical Pricing Support

 In my drinking days, we would always proclaim, it’s five o’clock somewhere.
 This adage holds true for most products with seasonal utility.
-Heating Ventilation Air Conditioning (HVAC) manufacturers have always understood that summer time in the northern hemisphere means it is winter time in the south.
+HVAC manufacturers have always understood that summer time in the northern hemisphere means it is winter time in the south.
 They sell space heaters at one end of the planet and air-conditioner units at the other.

 CPQ can help address these moving markets by applying seasonal pricing in alignment with the season for each geographical market segment.

 Low prices for the off season rolling over to high prices for the peak season all driven by whatever locale the offering is made in.